 Critical analysis or organizing theory with clearly motivated relevance to the design or study of mobile human-computer interaction; taxonomies of design or devices; well-supported essays on emerging trends and practice in mobile human-computer interaction.

 Well-argued and well-supported visions of the future of mobile computing; non-traditional topics that bear on mobility; underrepresented viewpoints and perspectives that convincingly bring something new to mobile research and practice.

-Because of the evolving situation with covid-19 and the difficulties of running a physical in-person conference, MobileHCI will be held virtually.
-We are currently working hard on how to make this a great experience and more information will be provided closer to the time.
+Based on the situation with covid-19 globally and the difficulties of running a physical in-person conference entirely, MobileHCI will be held in a hybrid mode with the provision of switching to other arrangements when/if needed.
+We are closely monitoring the situation and more information will be provided closer to the conference time.

-Important: This year, MobileHCI will be using the new ACM Master Article Templates and Publication Workflow!
+Important: This year, MobileHCI will continue to use the new ACM Master Article Templates and Publication Workflow.

 Anonymous for blind review, i.e. authors must remove their names and affiliations throughout all submission materials.
 We use a relaxed model that does not attempt to conceal all traces of identity from the body of the paper.
 However, you do need to completely remove identifying information from the title/header/acknowledgements area of the paper, and also make sure that it does not appear in the document’s meta-data.

 Citations to your own previous work do NOT need to be anonymised, so that reviewers can ensure that all previous research has been taken into account.
 However, you should refer to your prior work in third person.

 Refereed, i.e. the editorial board and a set of external reviewers will review submitted papers.